Daivasmara/Calculator/README.md

 # Vue-Calculator
-My calculator apps created only using Vue.js.
+My calculator apps created with only Vue.js.